Relationship Disclosure

 SCHEDULE A - RISKS ASSOCIATED WITH INVESTMENTS

 You could lose all the money you invest.
-Only investors who can reasonably afford the risk of loss of their entire investment should consider the purchase of units in the Altema Funds.
-Certain risks associated with the purchase of units are described below.
+Only investors who can reasonably afford the risk of loss of their entire investment should consider the purchase of units in the Fund.
+Certain risks associated with the purchase of Units are described below.

 Risks Associated with an Investment in the Altema Funds